deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 # Protocol Analysis

-- EIGEN token is upgradeable, impact on user funds, and on AVS secured by EIGENStrategy stake
-- BackingEigen (bEIGEN) is the staked form of EIGEN
-  - New minters of `bEIGEN` can be appointed with this function.
-Malicious minters can mis-use this minting right to acquire `EIGEN` tokens
-- PermissionController is a contract that allows AVS and Operators to appoint admins and appointees for certain targets and calls
-- PermissionController is upgradeable, meaning permissions to slash operators on behalf of AVS can be hijacked by a permission owner going rogue
-- Strategy contract hold funds and are upgradeable and pausable, thus can lead to complete loss of funds for restakers, loss of economic security for AVS and backing of Operators
-- DelegationManager, StrategyManager, AllocationManager and RewardsCoordinator are all upgradeable
-- RewardsCoordinator holds funds sent there by the AVSs to be distributed to Operators and Stakers
-- AVS Registrar deregisterOperator call needs to succeed for an operator to opt out of an operator set.
-Can lead to operator being locked inside AVS and being slashable. (setAVSRegistrar)
-- Operators are trapped and can be slashed, if deregistration of operators from operatorsets is paused, but AVSs still slash.
-- PauserRegistry informs all pausable contracts, who can pause, and who can unpause (restricted privilege)
 - havent found usage of Timelock **so far** (admin is Operations Multisig) inside eigenlayer contracts, last call >180d ago
 - SignedDistributor was used for the EIGEN airdrop
 - The AllocationManager assumed all responsibilities previously held by AVSDirectory (0x135DDa560e946695d6f155dACaFC6f1F25C1F5AF) including operator registration, stake allocation, slashable stake commitment, and slashing authority